Unauthorized Access Disclosure: Breach Reporting, Prevention Best Practices

 When such incidents happen, entities must see to it to provide unauthorized access disclosure to all affected individuals.
 Not only because industry regulations mandate it but also because it is their ethical responsibility to disclose the nature, cause, and potential impact of the breach.
 Also, doing so helps mitigate further harm.

-Enhancing your organization’s security to prevent unauthorized access involves various strategies, such as:
+Besides timely unauthorized access disclosures, preventing costly data breaches involves various strategies, such as:

 Robust password policy